 Who We Are

 The American Association for the Advancement of Science (AAAS) is an international non-profit organization dedicated to advancing science for the benefit of all people.
 For over a century, AAAS has been a force for science, from helping to establish science as a credible field in the 19th century to using satellite imaging technology to document human rights abuses in 2007.
-We are recognized as the world’s largest general scientific society and the proud publisher of the Science family of journals, including Science Signaling, the leading research journal on signaling pathways.
+We are recognized as the world’s largest general scientific society and the proud publisher of the Science family of journals.
 Past presidents have included astronomer Edward Charles Pickering, anthropologist Margaret Mead, and biologist Stephen Jay Gould.
 Our mission is centered on the belief that STEM research and education can help solve many of the challenges the world faces today.